Chart Color Schemes

 Infrastructure

-Old Bar - Manning Point - Red Head has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally
+Old Bar - Manning Point - Red Head has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified a total of 26 projects that could impact the region.
-Notable projects include Precinct 3 Concept Plan - Old Bar, Old Bar Manning Point Coastal Management Program, Old Bar Multi Dwelling Housing, and Old Bar Growth Areas.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 26 projects likely to impact the area.
+Notable projects include Precinct 3 Concept Plan - Old Bar (2018), Old Bar Manning Point Coastal Management Program (2019-2021), Old Bar Multi Dwelling Housing (proposed start: 2022), and Old Bar Growth Areas (ongoing).
+The following list details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.